surniaulula/wpsso/README.md

 <p>Activate any of these free complementary add-on(s):</p>

 <ul>
-<li><a href="https://wpsso.com/extend/plugins/wpsso-add-five-stars/">WPSSO Add Five Stars</a> if the Schema markup does not already have a rating.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-faq/">WPSSO FAQ Manager</a> to manage FAQ categories with Question and Answer pages.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-inherit-parent-meta/">WPSSO Inherit Parent Metadata</a> to inherit featured and custom images.</li>
 <li><a href="https://wordpress.org/plugins/wpsso-am/">WPSSO Mobile App Meta Tags</a> to manage mobile App information.</li>